Oxford Civil War History Guided Tour

 Merton Street, Oxford, OX1 4JD

-See Merton College, one of Oxford's oldet colleges, where Queen Henrietta Maria stayed while she was in Oxford, and nearby Corpus Christi College (if open) where you can see the king's door, and hear about the annual tortoise fair and race!
+See Merton College, one of Oxford's oldest Colleges, where Queen Henrietta Maria stayed while she was in Oxford.

 Christ Church Cathedral